AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - The 8 is the infinity symbol.
 Life continues.

 - **PaintbrushPlus**: Painting requires no paint, can click and hold, shorter range, etc

+- **PickupLanternPlus**: Pickup those lanterns, burning barrels, jack-o-lanterns

+- **PlayerResetQuests**: You can tell the trader to reset the quest options

 - **SimplifiedStackSizes**: